-Cathy spent her late Marches, hunting for thermal vest and long-johns, pajamas and a rope, slippers, warm socks and underwear for each boy.
+Cathy spent her late Marches, hunting for thermal vest and long-johns, pajamas and a rope, slippers, warm socks and underwear for her grandsons.
 She made a huge packet, wrapped the whole bunch together, with a single Easter Egg on top!

 That's it - the most thoughtful Easter gift anyone can think of.

 I have tried to copy Cathy's tradition and this year, will be no exception.